Alright guys, picture this scenario:

 I hate when people wear tank tops as an undershirt.
 I could maybe make an exception in the cooler months when it’s not as hot and you’re not sweating buckets.
 To me, the undershirt’s sole responsibility is to absorb the inevitable parade of sweat that occurs in on your armpit when it’s 95 degrees outside with a 90% humidity.
 Why spend your hard earned cash on a nice, solid shirt only to yellow it with sweat after two wears.
 Launder all you want, the stains aren’t going anywhere.
 It’s much more fiscally responsible too, buy a cheap 6 pack of white t-shirts and throw one on under your shirt.
 When that shirt gets thinned and yellowed from repeated washings, you can throw it away, instead of that $40 button up.

 I love Oxfords.
-Not the thin shirts that show your undershirt or tank top, but a nice thick, robust shirt that holds it’s own.
+Not the thin shirts that show your undershirt, but a nice thick, robust shirt that holds it’s own.

 They’re are so many options for Oxfords - maybe that’s one reason I love them so much.
 Even for a summer evening get together, I’ll pull on that crisp, white shirt, roll up the sleeves and be good to go.
 While I love a good “classic look” brand Oxford from the likes of Ralph Lauren and Brooks Brothers, brands like Hollister are making shirts with the same strong fabric that I’m absolutely in love with.

 Here’s why: Some days you don’t want to tuck your shirt in.
 Plain and simple.